sideci/goodcheck/docusaurus/docs/configuration.md

 exclude_binary: true
 ```

-- The value of `exclude` can be one or more strings, representing an excluded directory or a glob pattern for excluded files.
+- `exclude` - allows one or more strings, representing an excluded directory or a glob pattern for excluded files.
-- The value of `exclude_binary` can be a boolean.
+- `exclude_binary` - allows a boolean.
+Defaults to `false`.
 If enabled, Goodcheck will exclude files considered as *binary*.
-Defaults to `false`.
   For example, files like `foo.png` or `bar.zip` are considered as *binary*.

 ## Disabling rules with inline comments